rebsonoliveira/sql-server/samples/manage/azure-sql-db-managed-instance/prepare-subnet/README.md

 ## Run this sample

-Run the script below from either Windows or CloudShell
+Run the script below from either Windows or Azure Cloud Shell

 ```powershell